dylan-fox/AROA-Visual-Cues/README.md

 These functions were created during the prototyping phase but were not used for the main experiment.

 1. Interface Menu - a floating menu used to control the obstacles and mode.
-2. Manual Obstacle Positioning - the ability to adjust the size and placement of obstacles relative to one another manually, and to save a particular layout and reset to it.
+3. Manual Obstacle Positioning - the ability to adjust the size and placement of obstacles relative to one another manually, and to save a particular layout and reset to it.
 (Note that saving is within-session only - if the application restarts, saved positions are lost.)
+4. Show/Hide Obstacles - functionality operated from the interface menu to show or hide additional obstacles one at a time in order to allow manual placement of multiple obstacles.

 # Key Unity Elements and Associated Scripts